Welcome back to Thrillable Hours, my interview series about alternative careers for lawyers.

 Simon Shields first contacted me through my site to talk about his practice and I promptly asked him if he’d be interested in a Thrillable Hours interview.
-He not only maintains a practice, but his clients are regular people from Ontario, Canada who are prepared to self-litigate with his assistance.
+He not only maintains a practice, but he does so as a location independent lawyer.
+His clients are regular people from Ontario, Canada who are prepared to self-litigate with his assistance.
 He doesn’t subcontract to other firms, but rather works in the same domains as his prior private practice in Ontario – administrative and civil litigation.
 He just happens to do so from somewhere really fun – at present, Greece.
 Thus far, he’s also been to parts of Central and South America, across the South Pacific (Tonga, Samoa, Rarotonga), New Zealand, Tasmania and Malaysia.

 Simon has also built a site called Is That Legal, with legal guides and statutory links to several of the areas of law from his practice.
 He also notes that there are additional factors that have led to his ability to fund his life with assistance-based legal services, namely (1) the proliferation of self-representing clients. often experienced in business or government in their own careers, (2) clients who want an alternative to hourly billing models (i.e. a flat-rate model), (3) modern payment services like Interac (Canada) or Paypal, and (4) significantly-improved internet access in many far-flung places.